-Ishani Aggarwal is a doctoral candidate at the Tepper School of Business, Carnegie Mellon University studying organizational behavior.
+Ishani Aggarwal is a post-doctoral fellow at Scheller College of Business, Georgia Institute of Technology.
+She received her Ph.D. in Organizational Behavior and Theory from Tepper School of Business, Carnegie Mellon University.
 Her research explores cognitive diversity, learning, creativity, execution and coordination in teams.

 Dissertation title: Cognitive Style Diversity in Teams